shrpne/webp-jpeg-comparison/README.md

 Here I try to find out if it is really worth to convert images to [webp](https://developers.google.com/speed/webp/) instead of serve them as minified jpeg.

-To minify jpeg I use [mozjpeg](https://github.com/mozilla/mozjpeg) lossy compression first and [jpegtran](https://github.com/imagemin/imagemin-jpegtran) lossless compression after.
-For 70% of images jpegtran do nothing, but for the rest it helps to save 10-40% more.
+To minify jpeg I use [mozjpeg](https://github.com/mozilla/mozjpeg) lossy compression first ~~and [jpegtran](https://github.com/imagemin/imagemin-jpegtran) lossless compression after.
+For 70% of images jpegtran do nothing, but for the rest it helps to save 10-40% more~~ Looks like mozjpeg works fine without jpegtran since 3.2 version.

 It compares saved size and loss in quality by [SSIM](https://github.com/darosh/image-ssim-js)